nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ## Take Advantage of Sales

+Use the “Add to Wish List” button liberally on Logos.com.

-Logos has historically offered sales throughout the year, including a back-to-school sale in August.
+Logos has historically offered sales throughout the year, including a fantastic back-to-school sale in August.
 Many of the resources I consider [must-have](https://www.nickstapleton.me/what-resources-should-i-buy-in-logos-bible-software/) are part of the base packages I listed above.
 Here are some others I suggest adding to your Logos wish list and grabbing them when discounted:

 * [BDAG/HALOT Bundle](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/5228/bdag-halot-bundle)
 * [Commentary on the New Testament Use of the Old Testament](https://partners.faithlife.com/click.track?CID=432198&AFID=467957&nonencodedurl=https://www.logos.com/product/5321/commentary-on-the-new-testament-use-of-the-old-testament)